Category: Massage Posted: 28 Jan 2019

 Posted: 28 Jan 2019

 Follow this simple 6-step guide to learn how to massage feet like a professional.
-You can use the techniques below to massage your own feet or to treat a lucky friend to a sublime foot rub.
+You can use the techniques below to massage your own feet or to treat a lucky loved one, from your partner to your mum, to a sublime foot rub.

 Massaging the feet is one of the easiest parts of the body to prepare for.
 Foot massages are best done on bare feet using your favourite moisturising cream, but can also be performed using oil or no lubricant.

 To prepare, choose your preferred cream or oil, grab a small towel and find a warm and comfortable place to sit.
 Take off socks, ideally uncovering the legs up to and including the whole calf muscle.
 Optionally, soak your feet and ankles in a bucket of warm water for about 5 minutes before starting the massage.
 The soaking procedure has the dual effect of cleaning the feet as well as warming up the skin and underlying muscles before the relaxing foot rub starts.

 You don’t need special equipment to perform self massage on your feet or those of a friend.
 Various tools are available, like Thai foot massage sticks, but in our view fingers, thumbs and palms with a bit of empathy do the very best job.